raya77/target.en/help/c-activities/priority.md

 ---
 keywords: settings;priority
-description: Learn how Adobe Target determines which activity (or activities) to deliver to a page differently depending on which Target interface and which activity creation function you're using.
+description: Learn how Adobe [!DNL Target] determines which activity (or activities) to deliver to a page differently depending on which [!DNL Target] interface and which activity creation function you're using.
-title: How Does Target Assign Priority to Different Activities?
+title: How Does [!DNL Target] Assign Priority to Different Activities?
 feature: Activities
 exl-id: c32f1699-e564-40dd-8ff1-7c75a672c6ef
 ---